eformat/openshift-virt-labs/docs/workshop/content/storage-setup.md

 ipv4.addresses:                         136.144.55.157/31, 10.67.10.129/31
 ~~~

-As explained, the first address is a "public" or "external" (ie not controlled by OpenShift) network.
+As explained, the first address is a "public" or "external" (ie not controlled/software-defined by OpenShift) network.
 In the example above, you'd use **136.144.55.157** in the PV claims below.

-Ok, with all that clear, let's create our PVs (**LAST WARNING!
+Ok, with that covered, let's create our PVs (**LAST WARNING!
 Remember to substitute the correct IP address and paths for each claim**) - when you create these temporary files, don't forget to edit the file with the correct IP address before applying it:

 Return to the web console if you're using it, and then create nfs-pv1: